hirosystems/platform-template-fundraising-dapp/README.md

 # STX/sBTC Fundraising App

 This is a simple crypto fundraising web page built on Stacks.
-It lets people run a 30-day campaign to raise money in STX and sBTC.
+It lets people run a ~1-month-long campaign to raise funds in STX and sBTC.
 It's built with two contracts that work together:

 ### `fundraising.clar`